awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 # Troubleshooting CodeBuild<a name="troubleshooting"></a>

 Use the information in this topic to help you identify, diagnose, and address issues\.
+To learn how to log and monitor CodeBuild builds to troubleshoot issues, see [Logging and Monitoring](security-incident-response.md)\.

 **Topics**
 + [Error: "CodeBuild is not authorized to perform: sts:AssumeRole" when creating or updating a build project](#troubleshooting-assume-role)